rgaiacs/rse-podman-tutorial/source/index.rst

 `Podman <https://podman.io/>`_ is an open source container management tool similar to `Docker Engine <https://docs.docker.com/engine/>`_.
 And `Podman Desktop <https://podman-desktop.io/>`_ is open source client for Podman similar to `Docker Desktop <https://www.docker.com/products/docker-desktop/>`_.

+This tutorial will guide you on how to use Podman and Podman Desktop.

 ============================== =================================== ======================================
 Feature                        Podman                              Docker
 ============================== =================================== ======================================